CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

 After entering this code, Git Bash might ask for the passcode to the SSH key connected to GitHub, Simply enter the passcode and the installation will proceed.
 Now, if we take a look in the folder, we find a new folder entry called ``ceinms-installer``.
-Inside are all the dependencies required and a powershell script called ``installCEINMS.ps1``.
+Inside are all the dependencies required and a PowerShell script called ``installCEINMS.ps1``.

 .. _Installation ref:

 Automatic installation
 ++++++++++++++++++++++

-Now that everything is download correctly, we can run the powershell script by running powershell in ``administrator`` mode.
+Now that everything is download correctly, we can run the PowerShell script by running PowerShell in ``administrator`` mode.
-This will open a new powershell terminal.
-Powershell can run with different clearance depending on the execution policy in place.
+This will open a new PowerShell terminal.
+PowerShell can run with different clearance depending on the execution policy in place.
 To view the execution policy, run the command

 .. code-block:: powershell